samoina/sunnyside/README.md

       </picture>
 ```

 4. I needed to re-order the elements in the main section and wasn't sure how to do that since I had already used Flex.
 On mobile the sections stacked ontop of each other in a column.
 On desktop, they would need to span into two columns.
 This necessitated my creating a 2D approach with flex for the MAIN section descendants.
-I set flex-grow and flex-shrink to 0, then controlling this using % (shortand: flex). the last value is the flex basis - the initial size occupied before space is distributed as below.
+I set flex-grow and flex-shrink to 0, then controlling this using % (shortand: flex).
+The last value is the flex basis - the initial size occupied before space is distributed as below.

 ```css
  .main >* {